Strongly Minimal Sets and Categoricity in Continuous Logic: Categorical Expansions of Banach Space

 \begin{fact}[\cite{zbMATH03376472}, Thm.\ 3] Let $S^\infty$ be the unit sphere of a separable infinite dimensional real Hilbert space ${H}$ and let $f:(S^\infty)^n \rightarrow \mathbb{R}$ be a uniformly continuous function.
 For any $\varepsilon>0$ and any $k<\omega$ there exists a $k$-dimensional subspace $V$ of $H$ such that for any $a_0,a_1,\dots,a_{n-1},b_0,b_1,\dots,b_{n-1}\in S^\infty$ with $\bar{a} \cong \bar{b}$, $|f(\bar{a})-f(\bar{b})| < \varepsilon$. \end{fact}

 Note that the analogous result for inseparable Hilbert spaces follows immediately, by restricting attention to a separable infinite dimensional subspace.
-Also note that by using Dvoretzky's theorem and an easy compactness argument, Fact \ref{fact:main} can be generalized to arbitrary infinite dimensional Banach spaces.
+Also note that by using Dvoretzky's theorem and an easy compactness argument, Fact~\ref{fact:main} can be generalized to arbitrary infinite dimensional Banach spaces.
+Also note that while Fact~\ref{fact:DM-thm} and Fact~\ref{fact:main} are stated for real Banach spaces, analogous statements for complex Banach spaces can be easily derived from them.